sevenTMers/awesome-mendelian-randomisation/README.md

 A curated list of awesome Mendelian Randomisation frameworks, libraries, software and resources.

+What is Mendelian Randomisation?

+>  Mendeial Randomisations estimate the causal relationship of a risk factor of interest to disease outcomes using genetic variants as instruments to index the risk factor. [source]((https://www.nature.com/articles/s41467-020-16969-0))

 # References

 (2020) [Genetic drug target validation using Mendelian randomisation](https://www.nature.com/articles/s41467-020-16969-0)